7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 Yaquina Head Lighthouse

-You can see the exterior of the lighthouse and its surrounding ocean views anytime the park is open.
+You can see the exterior of the lighthouse and the ocean views around it anytime the park is open.
 The short walk from the parking lot is on flat, even sidewalks.
 There are benches available to sit and watch the birds just offshore on Colony Rock and to look for whales out in the ocean waves.
 Rangers occasionally lead tours inside the lighthouse.
 Find more information on tours here.

 Common murres and cormorants on Colony Rock

 Every year, thousands of seabirds come to nest at Yaquina Head Outstanding Natural Area.
-Late spring and early summer are the best times to look for large colonies of birds perched on the basalt cliffs and sea stacks around Yaquina Head.
-Particularly memorable are the large flocks of common murres, black and white seabirds that look a little like small penguins.
-You may also see slender-necked black cormorants, gulls, pelicans, oystercatchers, pigeon guillemots, and bald eagles.
+Late spring and early summer are the best times to look for large colonies of birds perched on the cliffs and sea stacks around Yaquina Head.
+Among the largest flocks are the common murres, black and white seabirds that look a little like small penguins.
+You may also see cormorants, gulls, pelicans, oystercatchers, pigeon guillemots, and bald eagles.
 If a group of nesting birds takes off suddenly, look around for a bald eagle.
-Chances are the birds are chasing one away from the nesting sites.
+Chances are, the birds are chasing one away from the nesting sites.

 Pelicans and a cormorant fly over a group of common murres

-Even if you visit outside of the nesting season, there is a good chance of spotting birds at Yaquina Head.
-The sea stacks like Colony Rock that surround the lighthouse are a good place to start your search.
+Even if you visit outside of the nesting season, there’s a decent chance of spotting birds at Yaquina Head.
+The sea stacks, like Colony Rock near the lighthouse, are a good place to start your search.
 It’s also worth heading down to Cobble Beach for more birdwatching.
 Cormorants often hang out on the rocks surrounding the beach.
-I also saw a group of Harlequin Ducks there once on an otherwise foggy, birdless day.
+I also saw a group of Harlequin Ducks there once on an otherwise foggy, bird-less day.

 Harlequin Duck near Cobble Beach